 See more pictures of Nubble Point here:

-Kasitsna Bay is formed by McDonald Spit that connects the mainland to Nubble Point on the Kenai Peninsula, about 6.5 miles (10.5 km) northeast of Seldovia, Alaska.
+Kasitsna Bay is formed by MacDonald Spit that connects the mainland to Nubble Point on the Kenai Peninsula, about 6.5 miles (10.5 km) northeast of Seldovia, Alaska.
 The name is from the Dena’ina Athabascan word “k’tsits’ena” for “skull”, and was originally published in 1883 as "Kahsitsnah" by William Healey Dall of the U.S. Coast and Geodetic Survey.

 Kasitsna Bay was homesteaded by the Ekren family around 1950.
 The family had a fish trap and started a cannery in 1955 called the Ekren Packing Company that operated until 1975, processing clams, salmon, and Dungeness crabs.
 The cannery was on pilings and the whole structure sank 5 feet (1.5 m) and flooded during the March 1964 Alaska Earthquake.
 In 1968, a road was built connecting Jakolof Bay to Seldovia to facilitate the logging of Windy Bay and this also provided road access to Kasitsna Bay, however a boat or ferry was still necessary to reach Homer.